carabina/AERecord/README.md

 ## Examples

 ### About AERecordExample project
-This project is made of default Master-Detail Application template with CoreData enabled, but modified to show off some of the `AERecord` features such as creating of CoreData stack, using data driven tableView and collectionView, along with few simple querying.
+This project is made of default Master-Detail Application template with Core Data enabled, but modified to show off some of the `AERecord` features such as creating of Core Data stack, using data driven tableView and collectionView, along with few simple querying.
 I mean, just compare it with the default template and think about that.

-### Create CoreData stack
+### Create Core Data stack
 Almost everything in `AERecord` is made with optional parameters (which have defaults if you don't specify anything).
 So you can create CoreData stack like this: